CordetG/chomp/README.md

     - continue
   - else
     - return the winning move

-A player loses when the poisoned square at `(0,0)` is that player's only move - the last square on the board.
+A player loses when the poisoned square at `(a, 1)` is that player's only move - the last square on the board.

 A move is represented by `chomp i j`.
 The total possible on non-losing moves is `(m * n) - 1`.